 There is a $250 fee for all new applications and a $1,381 fee for license renewals.
 A person can hold both producer and processor licenses, but they can not sell to the public directly (retail).
 A person with a retail license can not hold a producer or processor license.
 Persons can hold up to three types of licenses.
 The Municipal Research and Services Center (MRSC) prepared a list of applicable regulations for marijuana businesses and the government agencies responsible for enforcement.
 The Interagency Resource for Achieving Cooperation, alongside a partnership of Washington municipalities and industry representatives, also released a manual for the regulatory guidance for cannabis operations.

 While marijuana is technically legal in Washington, it is still a controlled substance, and adults are legally required to carry specific amounts.
-Adults in possession of cannabis in quantities higher than the specified amount can be arrested and charged, based on the circumstances.
+Adults who violate Washington state marijuana possession laws by purchasing cannabis in quantities higher than the specified amount can be arrested and charged, based on the circumstances.

 Washington adults aged 21 years and older, can possess up to 1 ounce (28.35g) of marijuana for private consumption.
-Public consumption of cannabis is a civil infraction and carries a maximum fine of $100.
-Possession of more than 1 ounce of cannabis, and up to 40g, is a misdemeanor punishable by a $1,000 fine and 24 hours to 90days jail time.
+Possession of more than 1 ounce of cannabis, and up to 40g, is a misdemeanor punishable by a $1,000 fine and 24 hours to 90 days jail time.
 Possession of over 40g of cannabis is a felony in Washington, with a fine of $10,000 and a maximum jail time of 5 years.
 Medical marijuana patients can legally possess up to 3 ounces (85g) of cannabis but must be able to show valid registration IDs.

-The sales and distribution of cannabis in Washington without the requisite license is illegal.
+Washington state marijuana distribution laws prohibit the sales and distribution of cannabis without the requisite license is illegal.
 Unlicensed sales or distribution of any amount of marijuana in Washington is a felony, punishable by a $10,000 fine and a maximum jail time of 5 years.
 If the sale is to a minor, at least 3 years younger than the offender, the fine is $10,000, but maximum jail time increases to 10 years.